GetJobber/atlantis/docs/proposals/Grid/README.md

 ## Design Patterns

 The purpose of this component is to introduce a basic layout tool into Atlantis.
 Developers needed add extra CSS to their React components to add columns.
-Here's an example in Jobber Online:

-`app/javascript/anchor/accountSettings/components/CurrentPlanDetails/CurrentPlanDetails.module.css`

 ## Accessibility